 This ploy is seen repeatedly in the various guises of the Muzio Gambits.
 However you can play a more solid system if the razor-sharp tactics are not what you're looking for.

 4...Bg7 with a later ...h6 in mind gives you a semi-permanent pressure on the Kingside.
 You can even castle behind this formation and with clever piece play, defend the holes adequately.
 If you want a more secure King it is also possible to castle Queenside.

 The King's Gambit shows promise of fighting chess on the road to the Black King's stronghold.
 The squares f7 and h7 are the targets for entry to the citadel.

 The Rook on the open f-file, the c4-Bishop, the f3-Knight and the Queen on the d1-h5 diagonal feature again and again.
 Recognizable patterns and tactical motifs are ever present in the works.

-You've had a taste of the King's Gambit and it's sacrificial possibilities.
+You've had a taste of Kings Gambit chess and it's sacrificial possibilities.
 And yet we're only getting started.
 More gambits lurk in it's halls and corridors.
 Famous lines in their own right like the Kieseritzky Gambit, Allgaier Gambit and Three Pawns Gambit among others.